ezekiellutz/Pure-Proportional-Navigation/README.md

 ![screen_12](https://user-images.githubusercontent.com/83550613/204424669-99733977-2223-4c4c-997d-efe90f37097f.jpg)

 The last parameter to be updated is the missile heading angle.
-The missile heading angle wil now become:
+The missile heading angle will now become:

 ![screen_13](https://user-images.githubusercontent.com/83550613/204425214-cf1ca3c0-0816-4573-9a61-e10a00a40548.jpg)

-The process defined above will repeat at each update interval until the engagement is over.
+The mathematical operations performed above will continue to be performed in a loop by the program until the engagement is complete.
+Note that a complete engagement does not necessarily mean that the engagement will end with an intercept.
+The python console will let the user know if an intercept occurred or not.

 # Acknowledged Limitations of the Model
 Like every mathematical model and simulation, the model for PPN created here is not perfect.
 There are multiple author-acknowledged limitations of the model including, but not limited to, the following: